 • Jeff Westphal's group, specifically geared to singles and young couples, meets at Jeff & Vicki's in Urbandale.

-All groups will begin this season on the topic of our current Sunday sermon series ("Where From Here?").
 Please consider signing up and meeting someone new in our congregation!

 TUESDAY MORNINGS (EVERY OTHER WEEK)